verse-lab/arboreta/README.md

 - `vst`: VST verification of tree clock (in C).
 - `race-detector`: The data race detectors used in evaluation.

-Currently, the library related definitions described in the paper are intermixed with those about tree clocks.
-The pure part of the library (including **Arboreta-P** and the loop invariant template for non-recursive traversals) is in `clocks/treeclock.v`, and the separation logic related part is mainly in `vst/`.
+The pure part of the library (including **Arboreta-P** and the loop invariant template for non-recursive traversals) is in the monolithic file `utils/rosetree.v`.
+For the separation logic related part, it is in `vst/verif_treeclock.v`.
+Currently we have only instantiated the separation logic related part for tree clock; we will later decouple it from tree clock and make it reusable for different tree data structures.

 ## Building Instructions